merely-useful/py-rse/index.md

 only 65% and 36% of the lines were run respectively.
 This makes sense,
-since much of the code in those scripts is devoted to handling command line arguments or file I/O rather than the word counting and parameter estimation functionality that our unit, integration and regression tests focus on.
+since much of the code in those scripts is devoted to handling command-line arguments or file I/O rather than the word counting and parameter estimation functionality that our unit, integration, and regression tests focus on.

 To make sure that's the case,
 we can get a more complete report by running `coverage html` at the command line